thirdeyetechnepal/thirdeyetechnepal/README.md

-🚀 Welcome to [Company Name] GitHub Profile! 🚀
+🚀 Welcome to Third Eye Tech..
+GitHub Profile! 🚀

 At Third Eye Tech, we are passionate about crafting innovative solutions at the intersection of cutting-edge technologies. 🌐✨